BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

     <b>Goethe:</b><br>
     "What can we do about it?
 We can only change the culture."<br><br>
     <b>Bach:</b><br>
     "Johann, I agree.
-The most important thing in the world is culture, because only with a good culture can we enjoy all of the good things that are available to us".<br><br>
+The most important thing in the world is culture, because only with a good culture can we enjoy all of the good things that are available to us."<br><br>
     <b>Goethe:</b><br>
     "Then let's begin to create a new culture."²
 </p>